-Derivative financial instruments consist of option contracts, which are valued at their last traded market price where the last traded market price falls within the day's bid-ask spread.
-Option contracts that are not traded in an active market are valued based on the results of valuation techniques using observable market inputs where possible, on such basis and in such manner established by the Manager.
+Derivative financial instruments consist of option contracts and forward foreign currency contracts, which are valued at their last traded market price where the last traded market price falls within the day's bid-ask spread.
+Derivative financial instruments that are not traded in an active market are valued based on the results of valuation techniques using observable market inputs where possible, on such basis and in such manner established by the Manager.
 The premium received or paid on options written or purchased is recorded at cost.
-The unrealized gain or loss is reflected in the statement of comprehensive income as Net change in unrealized appreciation (depreciation) of investments and derivative financial instruments.
-The gain or loss on sale or expiry of options is reflected in the statement of comprehensive income as Net realized gain (loss) on sale of investments and derivative financial instruments.
+The unrealized gain or loss is reflected in the statement of comprehensive income as Net change in unrealized appreciation of investments and derivative financial instruments.
+The gain or loss on sale or expiry of options is reflected in the statement of comprehensive income as Net realized gain on sale of investments and derivative financial instruments.

-December 31, 2021 and 2020 (In thousands of Canadian dollars, except per unit amounts)
+December 31, 2022 and 2021 (In thousands of Canadian dollars, except per unit amounts)